-- 1. The maximum allowable oversized (+19 mm (3/4")) material is 40 percent.
+- 1. The maximum allowable oversized (+19 mm (3/4 in)) material is 40 percent.
 The maximum dry density to be used with material containing 30 to 40 percent oversized is the oversized correction calculated at 30 percent. - 2.
-When testable materials have more than 40% retained on the 19mm (3/4") sieve, record the percent oversize, the moisture content, and record the test as Too Coarse To Test (TCTT).
+When testable materials have more than 40% retained on the 19mm (3/4 in) sieve, record the percent oversize, the moisture content, and record the test as Too Coarse To Test (TCTT). - 3.
+When results are used for acceptance, the Specific Gravity shall be determined.

-SAMPLING OF AGGREGATES FOP FOR AASHTO T 2 (See Addendum for DOT&PF Guidelines)
+SAMPLING OF AGGREGATES (See Addendum for DOT&PF Guidelines) FOP FOR AASHTO T 2

-This procedure covers sampling of fine and coarse aggregates (FA and CA) in accordance with AASHTO T 2.
+This procedure covers sampling of coarse, fine, or a combination of coarse and fine aggregates (CA and FA) in accordance with AASHTO T 2.
 Sampling from conveyor belts, transport units, roadways, and stockpiles is covered.